Planar fault-tolerant circuits for non-Clifford gates on the 2D color code: Decoding and fault tolerance

 where $c\cdot A$ is the generator-wise product of $c$ and $A$.
 In the second line, we have performed a change of summation variable $A\rightarrow A+G$, and ignored a global prefactor of $(-1)^{c\cdot G}$.
 All in all, the flux decoding does effectively reduce the code distance for $Z$ errors, but only by a tolerable amount since $\widetilde b$ and $b_E$ are both low weight.

 Note that without the transversal $T^{\sgn_p}$ gate, the $X$ corrections are unnecessary since they have no effect when combined with the subsequent $X$ measurements.
 Also note that instead of applying the $X^{G_p}$ correction, we can replace the transversal $T^{\sgn_p}$ gate with $X^{G_p}T^{\sgn_p} X^{G_p}\propto T^{\sgn_p \cdot (-1)^{G_p}}$.
 That is, we swap between $T$ and $T^{-1}$ at all the vertices $p$ with $G_p=1$.
-Finally, note that if we do not apply the $X$ corrections before performing the transversal $T^{\sgn_p}$ gate, this leads to an uncorrectable propagation of $Z$ errors as discussed in Section~\ref{sec:flux_and_charge}.
+If we do not apply the $X$ corrections before performing the transversal $T^{\sgn_p}$ gate, this leads to an uncorrectable propagation of $Z$ errors as discussed in Section~\ref{sec:flux_and_charge}.
+Finally, note the following important difference between the untwisted (without $T$) and twisted protocols, which is especially important in the 2+1D case discussed in the following paragraphs: In the untwisted protocol, the map from the measurement outcomes $b_{\text{meas}}$ to the flux configuration $b$ is ambiguous as discussed in Section~\ref{sec:decoding_without_t}.
+For example, as discussed after Eq.~\eqref{eq:b_to_bmeas_example}, a $-1$ outcome of a $ZZ$ measurement can contribute to $b$ at two different pairs of faces.
+In general, only the coboundary $db$ is relevant for decoding and corrections, and we can make arbitrary changes of the form $b\rightarrow b'=b+d\beta$.
+In the twisted protocol, there is a unique configuration $b$ associated to $b_{\text{meas}}$, as the non-trivial action in the path integral spoils invariance under changes of the form $b'=b+d\beta$.
+For example, if we add the $e^{2\pi i/8}$-phase $Z$-tensor corresponding to the $T$ gate in Eq.~\eqref{eq:b_to_bmeas_example}, we can only move the $e^{2\pi i/2}$ $X$-tensor phases to one particular side.
+Accordingly, the corrections do depend not only on $db$, but on $b$ itself as $dG=b+\widetilde b$.

 \myparagraph{Flux corrections in 2+1D} In the 2+1D circuit from Section~\ref{sec:simple_example}, we have to apply the analogous corrections.
 Namely, we need to choose the gauge fixing configuration $G$ with $dG=b+\widetilde b$, and apply $T^{\sgn_p\cdot (-1)^{G_p}}$ instead of $T^{\sgn_p}$.
 However, these corrections now need to be applied while we run the circuit: When we apply the $T^{\sgn_p\cdot (-1)^{G_p}}$ gate in the circuit, we need to choose the value of $G_p$ at the according vertex $p$.
 At this time we do not have access to the value of $b$ on all faces of the 3-colex, but only on a subset.
 Roughly, the subset of faces with a known $b$ value are those whose time coordinate is smaller or similar to that of $p$.
 We need to show that it is still possible to choose $G_p$ given these limitations.